 Responding to the Bing statement, Alpha told VOA that nothing has changed, and that the results were still "clearly altered."

 "Microsoft has traditionally a really good relationship with China compared to other IT companies.
 So I think Chinese authorities may have asked them for a favor and they just did it.
 And there's a huge market share in China.
 Even though the server itself is not in China, Microsoft has huge business interests in China.
-Therefore, they might just comply with Chinese authorities to keep a good relationship with them."
+Therefore, they might just comply with Chinese authorities to keep a good relationship with them," said Alpha.

 Microsoft has been slammed in the past by rights groups for censoring the Chinese version of Skype.
 It also drew condemnation in 2005 when it shut down the Chinese-language blog of journalist and activist Michael Anti.